Frequently Asked Questions

 Email it directly to editor-in-chief.
 Include your full name, phone number and city of residence, and indicate whether we may publish your name with the letter.
 Letters to the editor may be up to 250 words in length.
 The Seahawk reserves the right to make minor edits for clarity and length.

 Yes.
 If you are an enrolled junior or senior, you may be eligible to earn up to six credits within your major as an intern with The Seahawk newspaper or UNCW Student Media Sales & Marketing.
-Most of our interns work as writers, photographer, designers or advertising sales consultants.
+Most of our interns work as writers, photographers, designers or ad sales consultants.
 Approval by the department of your major is required, and restrictions apply.
 Contact the internship coordinator in the department of your major for details.

 No, but UNCW's Journalism Minor is a robust 21-credit, interdisciplinary curriculum offered by the departments of English and Communication Studies.
 Combined with working for a student publication, it's a great way to jump-start a career in journalism or publishing.

 Give us a call at 910-962-3789.
 We'll walk you through it.
 Beforehand, think about the results you'd like your advertising to achieve and what your budget will allow.
 A sales consultant will work with you to design a campaign that fits your audience, your budget and your desired goals.
 You can preview your options here.

-Download our media kit (PDF) to see all the rates, market information, specifications and contact information you’ll need.
+Download our media kit (858Kb PDF) to see all the rates, market information, specifications and contact information you'll need.

 Yes.
 We have a secure payment portal that accepts Visa and MasterCard.
 Contact our Sales & Marketing staff for information: (910) 962-3789.

 The individual authors or creators retain copyright of works published in our student publications and broadcasts.
 For submitted work, a permissions agreement is struck between the contributor and the publication, giving the medium permission to publish the work for a specified duration and in specified ways.